 We recognize the value of cellular phones and other wireless devices as important communication tools.
 For patients, cell phones are allowed in patient rooms.
 Cell phone use for visitors is permitted in the main entrance lobby on the ground floor and patient waiting areas.

 Patient rooms are designed for privacy and comfort with 80% of patient beds being private to provide more space and comfort for patients and their families.

 We are committed to providing meaningful and equal access to medical services and programs by facilitating communication of essential information to all of our patients and/or companions in a language or manner they understand.
 Every effort will be made to provide an assistive service, aide, or device in a timely manner.
 These services will be provided on a 24-hour basis and will be provided free of charge.
-For a listing of available devices and services, click here.
+Learn more about available devices and services here.

 As a patient of Frisbie Memorial Hospital, we want you to have the information you need to manage your care.
 Our goal is to educate our patients, families, and caregivers to promote overall wellness and recovery during your stay with us and at home.

 Our patient education library provides easy-to-understand programming on a variety of topics and is available 24 hours a day and on any device with a wireless Internet connection.